Chenghuexin/Obsidian_backup/Paper/Advance ML/Final Project.md

 $$
 x_i' = x_i + \mathrm{PE}(i)
 $$
+- embeddings are generated using sinusoidal functions or learned directly.
+# Relatvie Position Encoding

 # PRE
 - capture the relative spatial relationships among regions of an image, learning the positional dependencies without relying on absolute coordinates.